OctopusDeploy/blog/blog/2019-09/automating-linux-tentacle-with-cloudformation/index.md

 In a world of cloud-based applications with scaling capabilities, it's essential that you have infrastructure automation in place.
 Amazon Web Services (AWS) has taken out the heavy lifting by providing CloudFormation templates for automatic provisioning of cloud-based resources.
 While this takes care of provisioning of resources, you still need a method for automatically attaching your newly created EC2 instance with Octopus Deploy so your applications and services can be deployed.
 In this post, I will demonstrate how to install and configure a Tentacle for Linux when using a Linux-based EC2 instance.

 ## UserData in CloudFormation template
 AWS provides a section within the CloudFormation template where we can include script called UserData.
-Using the code provided on our [Tentacle for Linux](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle) documentation page, we can include a series of statements that will execute once the EC2 instance has been provisioned.
 In this example, I am creating an EC2 Linux instance to host [OctoPetShop](https://github.com/OctopusSamples/OctoPetShop), a .NET core application.
 To accomplish this, I'll need to

 - Install Tentacle for Linux
 - Configure the Tentacle